chloe-d123/basic-hash/README.md

 My attempt at a hash algorithm, in python.
 Loosely based on MD5.

-Currently nothing larger than 512 bytes can be hashed, and the 'avalanche' effect is very small.
+Currently ~~nothing larger than 512 bytes can be hashed~~, and the 'avalanche' effect is very small.

 The algorithm looks something like this:
 ```